Animatron/player/doc/API.md

 Below is the reference for all of the `Builder` possibilities.

-Let's give an example: this is how the typical compicated scene looks when constructed with `Builder`:
+Let's give an example: this is how the typical complicated scene looks when constructed with `Builder`:

     var b = Builder._$; // quick alias
     b('scene').band([0, 20])